EnergySystemsModellingLab/MUSE_OS/docs/model/sectors.rst

 :py:func:`here <muse.demand_share.new_and_retro>`.

-The computation is called in in :py:meth:`sectors.Sector.next`, via :py:meth:`sectors.Sector.investment`
+The computation is called in in :py:meth:`sectors.Sector.next`, via each subsector.

 .. literalinclude:: ../../src/muse/sectors/sector.py
     :lineno-match: